Genetic optimization of ansatz expressibility for enhanced variational quantum algorithm performance: Results

 \subsection{Discussion}

-In this work, we have demonstrated that a genetic-algorithm-based framework can generate expressive, resource-efficient ansatze that are reusable across different Hamiltonians, eliminating the need to design a new circuit for each system.
+In this work, we demonstrate that a genetic-algorithm-based framework can generate expressive, resource-efficient ansatze that are reusable across different Hamiltonians, eliminating the need to design a new circuit for each system.
 By evolving a single ansatz and then directly applying it with only classical parameter optimization (for both molecular and non-molecular systems), we achieve several key strengths.

-First, the reusability of our approach is demonstrated by the fact that the same evolved circuit structure was applied successfully to BeH$_2$, H$_2$O, and the transverse-field Ising model, converging within 1\% of the exact ground-state energies without re-running the genetic search.
-Second, our method exhibits competitive performance: across all benchmarks, our GA-derived ansatze perform on par with—or better than—problem-specific designs such as UCCSD and ADAPT-VQE.
+First, the reusability of our approach is demonstrated by the fact that the same evolved circuit structure was applied successfully to LiH, BeH$_2$, H$_2$O, and the transverse-field Ising model(12 qubit (Set E)), converging within 1\% of the exact ground-state energies without re-running the genetic search.
+Second, our method exhibits competitive performance: across all benchmarks, our GA-derived ansatze perform almost on par with the problem-specific designs such as UCCSD and ADAPT-VQE.
 Notably, Gate Set E consistently yielded the lowest final energy errors, and our circuits match UCCSD's accuracy while using $O(n^2)$ parametrized gates rather than $O(n^3)$ for UCCSD.
-Third, the evolved circuits demonstrate efficiency and trainability by maintaining shallow depths, minimal gate counts and avoid barren plateaus.
+Third, the evolved circuits demonstrate resource efficiency by maintaining shallow depths and minimal gate counts.
 Finally, our approach provides reduced classical overhead since once the ansatz is generated, only classical optimizations are needed for new problems, saving the significant classical runtime otherwise spent on repeated architecture searches.

-Therefore, we have obtained general-purpose circuits that balance expressibility and trainability, perform robustly against specialized methods, and greatly simplify the VQA workflow on NISQ devices.
+Therefore, we have obtained problem-agnostic circuits that balance expressibility and resource efficiency, perform robustly on various Hamiltonians, and greatly simplify the VQA workflow on NISQ devices.